-I love mountains and I absolutely adore the views from their summits.
-It’s incredibly empowering to summit a mountain and gaze in every direction.
-Plus, that swell of complete happiness that starts in your chest and moves throughout your entire body is unlike anything else.
+I love mountains and absolutely adore the views from their summits.
+It’s incredibly empowering to summit a mountain and know your own two feet brought you there.
 Mountain summits usually take at least a few hours to get to, but the Peak Trail at Big White Ski Resort is different!
 You can get to the highest point at Big White and its amazing views within less than an hour… and with only minimal sweating.

 Sound like your cup of tea?